} } } } } }

 Michigan Medical Malpractice Damages Caps: What You Need to Know

-Medical malpractice cases in Michigan require compliance with procedural steps that do not apply to other personal injury cases.
-You must serve a Notice of Intent (NOI) on the healthcare provider at least 182 days before filing suit under MCL § 600.2912b.
-You must file an Affidavit of Merit signed by a qualified medical expert under MCL § 600.2912d.
-And you must file suit within the two-year statute of limitations (or six months from discovery).
-Missing any of these requirements can destroy an otherwise strong case.
+Before filing a medical malpractice lawsuit in Michigan, you must serve a Notice of Intent (NOI) on the healthcare provider at least 182 days before filing suit (MCL § 600.2912b).
+You must also file an Affidavit of Merit signed by a qualified medical expert confirming the standard of care was violated.
+These procedural requirements are strict — failure to comply can result in dismissal.

 Insights from the Koussan Law Team